Designing

 THE DESIGN REDEFINED SERIES

-These events aim to challenge conventional understandings of design as a process of enhancing aesthetics, usability, or marketability and instead encourage a deeper understanding of design as a powerful tool for change.
+These events aim to challenge conventional understandings of design as a process of enhancing aesthetics, usability, or marketability and instead encourages a deeper understanding of design as a powerful tool for change.

 Do you love art, STEM, and/or design?
-Are you interested in social justice?
 Innovators for Purpose (iFp), a BIPOC-led non-profit youth design and innovation studio, is partnering with the MIT Museum and the MIT Morningside Academy for Design to develop a quarterly discussion series called Design Redefined.

 DESIGNING Accessibility: People, Artifacts, and Access